The Shangri-La Al Husn Resort & Spa is an adults-only property, welcoming guests aged 16 and above

 Take in a performance at the Royal Opera House in Muscat.

-A wonderfully exclusive experience; spend the day exploring the Oman coastline, including dolphin watching, snorkeling and a private beach BBQ in a picturesque setting.
+A wonderfully exclusive experience; spend the day exploring the Oman coastline, including dolphin watching, snorkelling and a private beach BBQ in a picturesque setting.

 One of the most interesting museum's in Muscat, the Sultan's Armed Forces Museum offers much more than just a display of military hardware.